ibm-cloud-docs/dns-svcs/cr-create-fwd-rules.md

 - **RESOLVER_ID** is the ID of custom resolver.
 - **-t, --type** is the type of the forwarding rule.
 Valid values: "zone".
 - **-d, --description** is the descriptive text of the custom resolver forwarding rule.
-- **-match** is the matching zone or hostname.
+- **-match** is the matching zone.
 - **--dns-svcs** is the upstream DNS servers to be forwarded to.
 - **-i, --instance** is the instance name or ID.
-If this is not set, the context instance specified by dns instance-target INSTANCE is used instead.
+If this is not set, the context instance specified by `dns instance-target INSTANCE` is used instead.
 - **--output** specifies output format.
 Currently, JSON is the only supported format.

 ## Adding custom resolver forwarding rules using the API